Dana-Farber-AIOS/pathml/docs/source/running_pipelines.rst

 Preprocessing a single WSI
 --------------------------

-Get started by loading a WSI from disk and running a preprocessing pipeline in 10 lines of code:
+Get started by loading a WSI from disk and running a preprocessing pipeline:

 .. code-block::